Wholly Moses!: Reception

 When the film was released on DVD, John Sinnott of DVD Talk echoed Siskel's comparisons:

 In a guest review for Entertainment Weekly regarding the same DVD release, and that of another film starring Moore, Crazy People, Ty Burr of The Boston Globe gave the film a D grade, describing the film as a "wholly unfunny comedy".

 Five orthodox Jewish groups protested the film for mocking their religion.

-Wholly Moses holds a 14% rating on Rotten Tomatoes based on seven reviews.
+Wholly Moses holds a 13% rating on Rotten Tomatoes based on eight reviews.